riversdelay/deno-rest/README.md

 # Instructions

-1. Create your database for this app
+1. Create a database for this app
 2. Rename `.env.example` to `.env`
 3. Open `.env` and fill in your database info
 4. Open the project folder in your terminal
+5. Run `deno run --allow-net --allow-read --allow-env src/db/build-schema.ts` to build the database schema
-5. Run `deno run --allow-net --allow-read --allow-env src/server.ts` to start the server
+6. Run `deno run --allow-net --allow-read --allow-env src/server.ts` to start the server

 # Test Instructions

 1. Create a test database for this app
+2. Add the test database to `.env`
+3. Open the project folder in your terminal
+4. Run `deno run --allow-net --allow-read --allow-env src/db/build-schema.ts test` to build the test database schema
-2. Run `deno run --allow-net --allow-read --allow-env src/server.ts test` to start the server in test mode
+5. Run `deno run --allow-net --allow-read --allow-env src/server.ts test` to start the server in test mode
-3. Run `deno test --allow-net` to run tests
+6. Run `deno test --allow-net` to run tests

 # Endpoints